I love learning. I want to know everything.

 This is a generally-accepted representation of the learning process, as hashed out by people much smarter than me, based on years of research.

 - Marginally Capable and Wholly Condescending. (a.k.a.
 The Learning Trap.)
 I know exactly enough to fake like I know what I’m talking about.
-It is now my mission to — in a condescending, self-congratulatory manner — ensure everyone around me is Self-Conscious and Defensive about this subject.
+It is now my mission to — in a condescending, self-congratulatory manner — ensure everyone around me becomes Self-Conscious and Defensive about this subject.

 - Experienced and Unconcerned.
 I know the topic well enough to realize there’s no need for (and, really, no benefit to) forcing my knowledge on anyone.
+As a result, I chill the eff out.

 The path of learning according to @jlengstorf: know nothing > know a little > insufferable asshole > wisdom.— Phil Caravaggio (@philcaravaggio) June 12, 2015